qmk/qmk_firmware/docs/reference_glossary.md

 * [Macro Documentation](feature_macros)

 ## MCU
-Microcontrol Unit, the processor that powers your keyboard.
+Microcontroller Unit.
+The processor that powers your keyboard.

 ## Modifier
 A key that is held down while typing another key to modify the action of that key.
 Examples include Ctrl, Alt, and Shift.